How to fix this issue?

 After clicking save, FileZilla will ask you if you want to upload the edited file.
 Select “Yes” and wait for the upload to complete.

-Now go to your site url and try to login.
+Now go to your website url and try to login.

 We hope that the solutions covered in this guide were able to get you back in control of your WordPress blog.
 If you have tried any other solutions that worked, please tell us about them in the comments section.